 When you first learn to knit, the first stitch you learn is the garter stitch, knitting every stitch of every row.
-It's simple, easy to grasp and makes a good-looking, non-rolling fabric, but that's not the end of the story.
+It's simple, easy to grasp, and makes a good-looking, non-rolling fabric, but that's not the end of the story.
+Did you know that there's actually different ways to knit garter stitch?
+You can easily learn how to knit garter stitch in the round.
+There are also plenty of techniques and details to keep in mind when it comes to things like shaping and Seaming.

-Ever wonder about different ways to knit garter stitch?
-How to knit garter stitch in the round?
-Shaping?
-Seaming?
+While it may feel like a lot, we have you covered when it comes to picking up this stitch.
 Look no further than this great reference to (possibly) everything you need to know about garter stitch knitting.

 01 of 07

 02 of 07

 The next thing you need to know is how to count rows in garter stitch.
 It's really quite simple once you realize that each ridge of stitches is actually two knit rows.

 03 of 07